Nadia Hijab: Biography

 Hijab was born in Aleppo, Syria to Palestinian Arab parents, Wasfi Hijab and Abla Nashif, but grew up in neighboring Lebanon, where she earned a BA and MA in English Literature from the American University of Beirut.
 During her years of study in Beirut, Hijab worked as a journalist, but she left Lebanon after the onset of the Lebanese Civil War.
 She traveled first to Qatar, and then to London, England, where she became the editor-in-chief of Middle East Magazine and appeared frequently in the media as a commentator on Middle East affairs.

 In 1989, Hijab moved to the United States, where she worked for 10 years in New York City as a development specialist for the United Nations Development Programme.
-In 2000, she founded a consultancy firm, which she still heads.

-In 2010, she co-founded Al-Shabaka, a virtual think tank bringing together close to 60 Palestinian thinkers and writers from all over the world.
-She is also a senior fellow at the Institute for Palestine Studies.
+In 2010, she co-founded Al-Shabaka, a virtual think tank bringing together over 200 Palestinian thinkers and writers from all over the world.
+She was a member of the board of trustees at the Institute for Palestine Studies.